oconnor663/jacko.io/posts/async_io.md

 [`Write::write`]: https://doc.rust-lang.org/std/io/trait.Write.html#tymethod.write
 [`TcpStream`]: https://doc.rust-lang.org/std/net/struct.TcpStream.html

-These programs can't talk to each other on the Playgroud, but if this is your first time working with TCP in code, you might want to take some time to run them together on your computer, or even better on two different computers on your WiFi network.[^localhost] Seeing this work for the first time on a real
+These programs can't talk to each other on the Playgroud, so if this is your first time working with TCP in code, you might want to take some time to run them together on your computer, or even better on two different computers on your WiFi network.[^localhost] Seeing this work for the first time on a real